Characteristic cycles and the microlocal geometry of the Gauss map, I: Tensor categories of germs

-be the proalgebraic group which is the inverse limit of all the above monodromy groups, and let $\Rep_{A(\bbC)}(\pi_1(u))$ be the category of its finite dimensional algebraic representations which factor over one of the quotients $\pi(u) \twoheadrightarrow \pi(\alpha)$ and whose underlying vector space is graded by $A(\bbC)$ such that the graded pieces are permuted by the group action.
-We get the following diagram of tensor functors:
+where $\Rep_X(N)$ denotes the category of finite dimensional algebraic representations of $N$ whose underlying vector space is graded by $X$ such that the graded pieces are permuted by the group action.
+Hence we are in the setting of section~\ref{sec:multiplicativeI} and the claim follows.